misterjyu/poortrace/README.md

 Now run ./ida_highlight.py

-it will generate highlight.idc and clear.idc
+it will generate address.txt, highlight.idc and clear.idc

+The address.txt is a place holder of address from gdb.txt

 Run IDA pro and load the highlight.idc script.
 It will highlight the instructions that gdb recorded as executed.